 Healing from cheating isn’t easy.
 In fact, it could be the toughest thing both partners ever have to go through.
 However, when the relationship survives the affair, it can be stronger and more intimate than ever.
-The reason is because, in the best case scenario, the cheater has come clean and is more honest than he or she ever was before.
-Because of this, the relationship gets built on a new foundation of honesty, trust and respect.
+The reason is that, in the best-case scenario, the cheater has come clean and is more honest than he or she ever was before.
+Because of this, the relationship gets built on a new foundation of honesty, trust, and respect.

 Also, guilt can be a huge motivator for change.